Search

 INL’s Bright Future in Energy Scholarship Competition is open to 11th- and 12th-grade students interested in pursuing a postsecondary education and career focused on science, technology, engineering or math.
 With funding provided by Battelle Energy Alliance, INL expects to award a total of $25,000 in scholarships to winners and runners-up.

-Participating students will research one of three science-related prompts and prepare a virtual presentation for an expert panel of INL judges.
+Participating students will research one of three science-related topics.
+Students will first prepare a comprehensive slide deck for review by an expert panel of judges.
+The judges will then select a group of finalists to present their findings virtually to the panel.

 Criteria:

-• You must be a high school junior or senior and a U.S. citizen.
+• You must be a high school junior or senior.

-• You will have 10-15 minutes to present your topic live to a panel of INL experts and 10-15 minutes for a Q&A session live.
+• You will have 10-15 minutes to present your topic and 10-15 minutes for a Q&A session.
 Your full presentation and Q&A session will be 20-30 min. long.
-It will be recorded.
+It will be live and recorded.

-• You will be using Zoom and screen sharing your slides during your presentation.
+• You will be using Microsoft Teams and screen sharing your slide deck during your presentation.
 A calendar invite and link will be sent to you.
-Make sure to download and test Zoom, including video and microphone before your live presentation.
+Make sure to download and test Microsoft Teams, including video and microphone capabilities before your live presentation.

 • If you would like to reference the rubric, contact Adrienne Petrovic to send it to you.

-1. What role does nuclear energy play in helping the world achieve a future with net-zero greenhouse gas emissions?
+1. What role does nuclear energy play in helping achieve a resilient energy future?
 How do the benefits and risks of nuclear energy compare with other existing energy technologies?

 3. Consider your nearest major city.
 What are the cybersecurity concerns associated with operating this city’s government, energy and transportation infrastructure?
 How can these concerns be communicated in a way that creates greater cybersecurity awareness in schools, communities and industry?